oriuminc/jenkins-inception/README.md

 While the default demo stack will boot without any custom configuration, you'll likely want to tailor it to your needs.

-  - Configure the build job settings in `roles/config.yml`.
   - Customize the `data_bags/users` entries, which will be used to set up Jenkins and linux users (with SSH access).
 A sample entry `patcon.json` is provided.
 If you would like to easily generate your